 - Faculty Council Chair

 Standing members may select a delegate from their area of administration appointment to serve in their place if unable to attend a meeting.
 If there is a meeting in which a vote for an award is made, it is expected that the standing member and delegate would have reviewed and discussed the nominations prior to the meeting.

 Members will include voting members that are appointed for 1 year terms representing one learner each from:

 - Graduate medical education

 For medical student representative, qualifications include a 4th or 5th year student representative appointed by majority vote of students in an election run by Student Affairs in the spring of each academic year.
 A graduate medical education representative will be appointed by House Staff Council president.
 A graduate education representative will be selected by the Department Graduate Health Professions Chair.
 A learner representative may serve more than one term, if they are selected in the process above.

-During review of award nominations, a faculty member of this committee who is either nominated for the award, wrote a letter of recommendation for the nominee, is from the same academic department (or section/division if applicable), is related to the nominee or otherwise discloses a conflict of interest will recuse themselves from any review and selection for that award.
+During review of award nominations, a faculty member of this committee who is either nominated for the award, wrote a letter of recommendation for the nominee, has a personal relationship with the nominee, is directly supervised by the nominee, is related to the nominee, or otherwise discloses a conflict of interest will recuse themselves from any review and selection for that award.
 Learner representatives who either wrote a letter of recommendation for the nominee, has the nominee as their supervisor, is related to the nominee or otherwise discloses a conflict of interest will recuse themselves from any review and selection for that award.
 In the event that the person being recused includes the Chair, a standing member will assume the Chair position for the award being reviewed and selected.